Watch our video on how to use level 2 trading effectively.

 Greed and fear move markets along with news.
 As a result, supply and demand are affected.
 In fact, a 17th century rice trader by the name of Homma realized that emotions had an effect on supply and demand.

 He wanted to come up with a way to track that.
 Hence the invention of Japanese candlesticks patterns.
 If you're going to trade level two then you need the candlesticks and patterns they form.
-Take our free stock trading courses.
+Take our free online trading courses.

 You need to know the players that make up level 2 trading.
 These are the people and algos that we go up against.
 There are market makers, electronic communication networks and wholesalers.